AlexBishopCode/BeerLine-Buddy/README.md

 ![Logo screenshot on a desktop](assets/images/readme-images/blb-logoscreenshot:png.png)

-A simple, bold header along side an informative tag loine both in the Poppins font enhances the page design by providing clear, immediate emphasis and readability.
+A simple, bold header along-side an informative tag line both in the Poppins font enhances the page design by providing clear, immediate emphasis and readability.

 <hr>